National leaders of governance: a guide for potential applicants

 Schools outside target areas

 Chairs that are not based within the target areas will still be able to apply.
-If you feel that you can provide support to schools in these areas, even if situated outside of a target area, please specify how you would deliver this support within your application and this will be considered on an individual basis by the designation panel.
+If you are able to provide support to schools in these areas, even if situated outside of a target area, please specify how you would deliver this support within your application and this will be considered on an individual basis by the designation panel.

 Who can apply